kyesh/on-target-analysis-for-ynab/docs/PROJECT_SUMMARY.md

 ## Conclusion

-The YNAB Off-Target Assignment Analysis application represents a comprehensive solution for budget target analysis, combining secure YNAB API integration with powerful data processing and intuitive user interfaces.
+The On Target Analysis for YNAB application represents a comprehensive solution for budget target analysis, combining secure YNAB API integration with powerful data processing and intuitive user interfaces.
 The project follows modern development practices with a focus on security, performance, and user experience.

 The detailed planning phase has established:
 - **Clear Requirements**: Comprehensive product requirements and user stories